 - If you have a picky customer (or are very particular yourself) always make sure to get a sew out sample to present to them prior to proceeding with full production on an embroidery order.
 The sew out is free if you have your digitizing done through J6 or Copyartwork.com.

 - We no longer offer DTG, we just couldn’t make it profitable for wholesale.

 - Come in and be nice.
 Kindness goes a long way here.
 The average broker at J6 comes in at least once a week.
 You are going to deal with us a lot so please try to maintain professionalism and courtesy.

 - For those starting clothing lines who are accustomed to working with one-man garage operations, please keep in mind we have different standards of professionalism and policies to follow and respect.
 Get to know them and we will be able to take your line to the next level.

 - Due to the high level of pickups and drop-offs at the end of the week, Friday is a bad day to schedule a sit-down meeting to go over a PO.
 More than likely you will end up waiting for a few minutes before we can get to you.
 Coming in on any other day of the week will save you some time and avoid any delays.

 - If you need a rush and put down a date sooner than our normal turnaround time please get a WRITTEN ok by either our sales rep or dept. head.
 Putting a date on the PO doesn’t guarantee you that we can do it.
-We are production business and some times production is max out and CANNOT take any further rushes, no matter how much rush fee you offer to pay.
+We are production business and some times production is max out and CANNOT take any further rushes, no matter how much rush fee you offer to pay, we are sorry.